 What are personal loans?

-Personal loans can be small or large, ranging from a few hundred dollars to thousands of dollars.
+Personal loans can be small or large loans, ranging from a few hundred dollars to thousands of dollars.
 They are usually provided in a lump sum, typically an unsecured loan at a fixed interest rate for a fixed time period, usually 1-7 years.
-Personal loans requirements vary by lender but consider things like debt-to-income ratio and credit score.
+Personal loan requirements vary by lender but consider things like debt-to-income ratio and credit score.

 What are the types of personal loans?

 Most personal loans are unsecured meaning the loan is not backed up by any collateral.
 Because of this, lenders charge a higher interest rate.
 Sometimes called “installment loans”, unsecured personal loans have a benefit of regular set payments each month.
 Lenders base these loans on your income and credit score.
 Sometimes it may be difficult to get approved for these loans if your credit is less-than-perfect.

 Backed by an asset, a secured personal loan has some sort of collateral such as a CD or a savings account.
 This loan will allow you to access money without paying fees or putting an asset at risk.
 A secured personal loan will have fees and an interest rate.
 But, because of the collateral, this loan type may have a lower interest rate.
 Please consider the risk in a secured personal loan should you not be able to pay back the loan.

 What do I expect for the interest rate on a personal loan?